 Each exam is worth 18 points towards your final grade.
-They will conducted in-person, on CANVAS; you must be present in the classroom to receive credit.
+They will conducted in-person, on CANVAS; you must be present to receive credit.
 You are responsible for ensuring that you have the use of a laptop, fully charged and logged into CANVAS before the exam begins.

 - o The exams will be closed-note, closed-book activities. - Exam questions may include the same formats seen on the weekly quizzes, plus one or more short essay responses that ask you to make thematic connections across course material from different weeks.
-Essays will be evaluated in terms of specificity in discussing individual projects or historical developments, connection to the themes of the questions, and richness/clarity of comparisons/analysis. - o The final will strongly emphasize material covered after the midterm. - o The "Key Projects" identified in the lecture and listed on CANVAS will be emphasized in essay and short-answer questions.
-Just like on the quizzes, the Key Projects are the only projects you will need to be able to identify (that is, to provide the building name, architect, and/or approximate date). - Electronic devices (including cellphones, computers, tablets or headphones) are not permitted.
-You will be asked to put these completely away at the start of the exam.
-Any use of these devices, online sources, or physical notes, will be treated as cheating.
+Essays will be evaluated in terms of specificity in discussing individual projects or historical developments, and richness/clarity of comparisons and analysis in relation to the question. - The midterm will cover Lectures 1-14, and the final will cover Lectures 15-26.
+(Lecture 15 takes place before the midterm, but I want you to have the chance to encounter that material on a quiz before you see it on an exam.) - Essay and short-answer questions will emphasize the "Key Projects" identified in the lecture and listed on CANVAS.
+Only for Key Projects will I ever ask you to provide the building name, architect, and/or approximate date. - Electronic devices (cellphones, computers, tablets, headphones) are not permitted.
+You must put these away at the start of the exam.
+Any use of these devices, online sources, or physical notes, will be treated as cheating. - If you miss an exam, or know you are going to miss an exam, notify me as soon as possible.
+Makeup exams can be arranged in cases of excused absences, with verification from the Dean of Students office. - O If you have two final exams scheduled at the same time, please follow the Registrar's Exam Conflict Policy.
+If that policy indicates that you need a different time for this course, you must email me no later than two full weeks before the start of Final Exam Week.